 FirstLast.AI · For lawyers← Back home

-A clean modern wooden desk with closed laptop, open notebook with fountain pen, espresso cup, small plant, and a warm gold sconce on the wall — the practice that organized itself.
+A clean modern wooden desk with closed laptop, open notebook with fountain pen, espresso cup, small plant, and a warm gold sconce on the wall.

 1. 01